My goal is to explain how Fibery is different from Coda and what strengths and weaknesses it has. Coda is a powerful, but weird product.

 You technically can connect tables from different documents, but the implementation is super weird (via Cross-doc pack).
 You have to duplicate the whole table and sync it between documents.
 What if you want to have bi-directional relations?
 Duplicate both tables in both documents?
 Why have many documents then?
 I don’t know why this problem was solved via duplication, but the solution is just inefficient.
 Who invented this?
 We have relation databases for ages now, why invent this crude solution?

 💪 Relations between databases are enormously better in Fibery.
-You can create pretty advanced hierarchies and connect several apps together:
+You can create pretty advanced hierarchies and connect several spaces together:

 Here is how Features list looks inside an Epic.
 You can add new Features and see additional details.
 This is automatic.
 When you add a new relation, you have a collection of data on the other side.